 If you or your team has yet to create a project, learn how in our Create a Project guide, as you'll need a project for the upcoming steps.

-For each project, the setup command must be run once, usually at the repository root level.
+For each project, the setup command must be run, usually at the repository root level.

 # Change to your project's directory cd ./your/project/directory # Select project and config doppler setup

 You can pre-configure the project and config to select for local development using a

 Fetch the latest versions of your secrets for your project and selected config using the run command, injecting them as environment variables into the running process from your command or script.